yaseenkady/tree.pro/5_urinary_system/1_kidney/nephrogenic_diabetes_insipidus.md

 Diabetes insipidus

-Blood antidiuretic hormone
+High blood antidiuretic hormone
-(High or normal.)
+(Can be normal.)

-Urine osmolality after desmopressin
-(Small change.)